COVID-19 Information & Updates

 The Capitol Heights Police Department (CHPD) is made of essential personnel and will be visible and available with proper equipment and techniques.
 All CHPD officers have been trained and are alert for warning signs and safe practices.
 For questions and information on available police services please call (301) 420-2444.

-The Mayor & Council will be signing an emergency ordinance to request more authority for the Council to enforce laws and requesting more financial support for residents during the COVID-19 pandemic.
+The Mayor & Council have signed an emergency ordinance to request more authority for the Council to enforce laws and requesting more financial support for residents during the COVID-19 pandemic.

 FOOD ASSISTANCE RESOURCES FOR FAMILIES AND RESIDENTS